scala/scala-lang/_posts/2020-11-30-flexible-and-safe-tuples-in-scala3.md

 looking under the hood to learn how the improvements in the Scala 3 compiler enable to implement type safe operations on tuples.

-# The basics: what are tuples ?
+# The basics: what are tuples?

 In the Python programming language, tuples are a simple concept: they are immutable collections of objects.
 As such, they are opposed to lists, which are mutable.